Thinking of adopting a second cat? Here are some tips that can increase your chances for establishing a peaceful multi-cat home.

 Cats are solitary and highly territorial creatures that often require weeks or months to adjust to changes in their environment and lifestyle.
 For that reason, first impressions are extremely important when meeting other household pets.
 Cats that are introduced too quickly and fight may never learn to coexist peacefully.

-- When you bring your new cat home, confine him to one room with his own litterbox, bed, food, and water (we refer to this as a “sanctuary room”) for a week, or at least until he has been examined by your vet.
+- Create a sanctuary room for your new cat.
+When you bring your new cat home, confine him to one room with his own litterbox, bed, food, and water for a week, or at least until he has been examined by your vet.

-- At the next meal, place the two cats’ bowls on either side of the door to that room.
+- Feed them on opposite sides of the same door.
+At the next meal, place the two cats’ bowls on either side of the door to that room.
 The aim is for the cats to associate the pleasurable activity of eating with the presence of the other cat.
 Gradually move the bowls closer with each feeding.
-When they can eat calmly with both bowls directly across from each other, open the door a crack – for just a few seconds – so they can see each other as they eat.
+When they can eat calmly with both bowls directly across from each other, open the door a crack — for just a few seconds — so they can see each other as they eat.

-- Once the new cat seems comfortable in his new surroundings, is eating well, and using his litter box, confine your resident cat in another room and let the new cat explore the house.
+- Let your new cat explore.
+Once the new cat seems comfortable in his new surroundings, is eating well, and using his litter box, confine your resident cat in another room and let the new cat explore the house.
 This allows the new cat to come in contact with the resident cat’s scent without direct contact.
 Another option is to exchange the cats’ bedding for a night.

 - Monitor the cats’ first encounter closely and limit the time they spend together at first.
 Some display of fearful or aggressive behavior (crouching, hissing, ears back) is to be expected, but you want to avoid letting them establish a pattern of aggressive or fearful behavior, which may be difficult to change.
 If these behaviors intensify, separate the cats again and go back to step one.

-- If an actual fight breaks out, throw a towel over them (to distract them) or make a loud noise to separate them.
+- If they fight, distract and separate.
+If an actual fight breaks out, throw a towel over them (to distract them) or make a loud noise to separate them.
 Lure the new cat back to his sanctuary room (don’t pick him up while he’s still aroused) and give them a few days to calm down.
 Do not hold either cat in your arms during introductions: if either one reacts aggressively to the other cat, you could be scratched or bitten.

 - Be sensitive to what a big change this is for your resident cat.
 Give him the security of his usual routine and his own special time with you.